GfSE/SAF-Specification/viewpoints/System-Domain-Item-Kind-Viewpoint.md

 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
 * Wich data types, entity types, related value types, and units have to be known to the SOI and used by the SOI?
-## Presentation
-A block definition diagram (BDD) featuring Domain Item Kinds and their relationships in terms of generalization, composition, or general association.
-Note: Domain Item Kinds are managed in the domain knowledge package of the SOI, the Domain Item Kinds are visible and usable to all sub elements of the SOI.
-Domain Item Kinds shall be value types or blocks.

-A tabular format listing the Domain Item Kinds, and their relationships.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 * FlowProperty [SysML Profile]